PepijnMC/ElevationDragRuler/README.md

 Creatures will be set to swim, and thus use their swimming speed, when the token's elevation is below 0 and is within "water" terrain from the Enhanced Terrain Layer module.
 If the creature has no swimming speed, it will use the greater of their walking or flying speed but water will count as difficult terrain.

 ### Burrowing
-Creatures will be set to swim, and thus use their swimming speed, when the token's elevation is below 0 and not within "water" terrain.
+Creatures will be set to burrow, and thus use their burrowing speed, when the token's elevation is below 0 and is not within "water" terrain.
 While burrowing, creatures will ignore all difficult terrain set by the Enhanced Terrain Layer module.

 ### Urban Terrain
 Because elevation is useful for more than just determining a creature's movement type, all elevation based movement switching can be disabled using the "urban" terrain environment.
-Instead, the creature will use its highest movement option between walking and flying.
+Instead, the creature will use its highest movement speed between walking and flying.